csiejoey/Blog/README.md

 15. don't reverse array everytime rendered
 16. don't setState while posting => it will cause refresh(render)
 17. notice the correctness of redirect url!
+18. The concat() method is used to merge two or more arrays.
+This method does not change the existing arrays, but instead returns a new array.

 ------------------------------------------------------------------------------